alexeygrigorev/mlwiki.org/index.php/Confidence_Intervals_for_Means.md

 ---
-title: "Confidence Intervals for Means"
 layout: default
 permalink: /index.php/Confidence_Intervals_for_Means
+tags:
+- r
+- statistics
+title: Confidence Intervals for Means
 ---

-# Confidence Intervals for Means

 ## Confidence Intervals for Means
 We want to build a [Confidence Interval](Confidence_Intervals) for a [Point Estimate](Point_Estimate) of the population mean